bryanvtran/reminders-messenger-bot/README.md

 # Todo List
-A basic messenger bot for todo lists
+This is a basic messenger bot to help you keep track of your daily tasks.

 ## Requirements
 1. Use NLP